 Travelers who wish to stay at a fun-packed resort should certainly consider booking a room or suite at the Hard Rock Hotel & Casino Resort.
 The 3-star property features spacious and modern rooms, though those who stay here will probably hang around the casino downstairs.
 Moreover, you can expect tons of live shows, cool bars to spend the evening at, and much more!

 Alternatively, you could opt for the waterfront Beach Retreat & Lodge.
-At first sight, you may mistake the sandy beach of this hotel with an oceanfront resort on a Greek island or in Costa Rica.
 The 3-star property boasts modern rooms that overlook the lake, three waterfront restaurants, and a marina with kayaks and boat rentals.

 After you’re done with your Highway 395 road trip, you could drive over to San Francisco and drop your rental car off there.
 Alternatively, you could drive back from Lake Tahoe to Los Angeles via the scenic Pacific Coast Highway, one of the best driving roads on the planet.